What is the federal gift and estate tax?

 In addition to the estate tax exemption, an estate is entitled to a marital deduction for all gifts passing to the surviving spouse.
 An estate is also allowed a deduction for gifts to charity.
 There is no limit on the amount of either deduction.
 There are numerous other deductions that may be available to an estate, including deductions for expenses of administration.

 Some of the same deductions available to estates, such as the marital deduction and charitable deduction, are also available for lifetime gifts.
 In addition, certain types of gifts are excluded from the calculation of taxable gifts.
 For example, direct payments of qualifying tuition expenses and medical expenses may be excluded from taxable gifts, but the payments must be made directly to the institution providing the services.
 The most significant and often used exclusion is the annual exclusion.
-Every individual is allowed to exclude up to $10,000 (indexed for inflation) in taxable gifts per donee or beneficiary per year.
-Currently, the annual exclusion is $13,000 per donee or beneficiary.
+Every individual is allowed to exclude up to $14,000 for 2014 in taxable gifts per donee or beneficiary per year.
 As with all other exemptions, credits, deductions and exclusions, there are certain rules and limitations to the annual exclusion and certain gifts may not qualify for the exclusion.

-Prior to making any significant gifts (other than incidental gifts of personal property), contact your accountant, attorney or other tax advisor to discuss any gift or estate tax implications.
+Prior to making any significant gifts (other than incidental gifts of personal property), contact your accountant, attorney or other tax adviser to discuss any gift or estate tax implications.

 Does North Carolina have a gift and estate tax?